Erzbir/python-study/README.md

-My name is Erzbir, and I am learning C-program, Python, Ops and Cloud computing security.
-This is my Learning Record, which I want record then I can see these code in the future.
+My name is Erzbir, and I am learning C-program, Python, Ops and Cloud computing security.\n This is my Learning Record, which I want record then I can see these code in the future.
 If you are looking my code and you have better advice, please tell me.
 This is my email: